vladkinoman/just-my-notes/books/best-computer-science-books.md

 **[CODE: THE HIDDEN LANGUAGE OF COMPUTER HARDWARE AND SOFTWARE](https://www.goodreads.com/book/show/44882.Code) BY CHARLES PETZOLD (legend!)**

+**[ALGORITHMS TO LIVE BY: THE COMPUTER SCIENCE OF HUMAN DECISIONS](https://www.goodreads.com/book/show/25666050-algorithms-to-live-by) BY BRIAN CHRISTIAN, TOM GRIFFITHS (IN THIS BOOK THE AUTHORS EXPLAIN FAMOUS ALGORITHMS IN REAL WORLD CONTEXT; LEGEND!)**

+**[DON'T MAKE ME THINK, REVISITED: A COMMON SENSE APPROACH TO WEB USABILITY](https://www.goodreads.com/book/show/18197267-don-t-make-me-think-revisited) BY STEVE KRUG (DON'T MAKE ME THINK IS A SOLID, LAYMAN'S TERMS EXAMINATION OF UI DESIGN AND USABILITY ISSUES, PARTICULARLY AS THOSE ISSUES APPLY TO WEB SITES; STEVE KRUG PRESENTS US WITH A PLAIN-ENGLISH APPROACH THAT JUST ABOUT ANY WEB PROFESSIONAL CAN QUICKLY AND EASILY DIGEST AND THEN RAPIDLY APPLY TO HIS WORK FOR MAXIMUM EFFECTIVENESS; LEGEND!)**

+**[CRACKING THE CODING INTERVIEW: 150 PROGRAMMING QUESTIONS AND SOLUTIONS](https://www.goodreads.com/book/show/12544648-cracking-the-coding-interview) BY GAYLE LAAKMANN MCDOWELL (LEGEND!)**

 ~~**[THE C PROGRAMMING LANGUAGE](https://www.goodreads.com/book/show/515601.The_C_Programming_Language), 2ND ED.
 BY KERNIGHAN, RITCHIE (MY VERY FIRST BOOK ON PROGRAMMING, WHICH I READ COMPLETELY :BLACK_HEART:; LEGEND!)**~~

 **[EFFECTIVE JAVA](https://www.goodreads.com/book/show/34927404-effective-java), 2ND ED.
 BY JOSHUA BLOCH (LEGEND!)**